patreshubham94/CalculatorExercise/addition.md

 Scenario: Addition of two positive numbers.

-  Given the calculator is turned on.
+  Given the calculator is turn on.

   When I type in "positive number", And I press plus.
   And I type in "positive number".